It is very easy to prevent and get rid of whiteheads.

 The acne medications that contain benzoyl peroxide are one of the primary recommended treatments for comedones.

 Benzoyl peroxide destroys the bacteria found in the pores when acne is present.
-This can be included in the ointment, face washes, and lotions meant for external application.
+This can be included in the external application of ointment, face washes, and lotions.

-Another effective medicine is salicylic acid which directly helps in faster reduction and breakage of the whiteheads.
-Salicylic acid helps the skin to shed dead cells and by this, the clogged skin pores get opened.
-It also helps in dispelling the sebum (skin oil) clogging the skin pores.
+Another effective medicine is salicylic acid, which directly helps in faster reduction and breakage of the whiteheads.
+Salicylic acid helps the skin shed dead cells, and the clogged skin pores get opened.
+It also helps dispel the sebum (skin oil) clogging the skin pores.

-To clear the whiteheads and prevent their recurrence, topical retinoids got from Vitamin A are found to be quite effective.
-However, it does not suit some skin as it might cause skin irritation and rashes.
+Topical retinoids obtained from Vitamin A are quite effective in clearing the whiteheads and preventing their recurrence.
+However, it does not suit some skin, which might cause irritation and rashes.

-Before the application of the prescribed ointments, it is important to cleanse your skin with mild skin cleansers.
+Before applying the prescribed ointments, it is important to cleanse your skin with mild skin cleansers.

 In addition to topical and oral medications, other solutions to whiteheads are laser treatment, surgical procedures, and chemical peels.
 These solutions normally need to be adopted when the oral and topical treatments fail to cure you of whiteheads or acne.

-Whiteheads can be physically removed by the physician using a sterile extraction device to dislodge the material clogging the pores.
+The physician can physically remove whiteheads using a sterile extraction device to dislodge the material clogging the pores.

-Microdermabrasion peel could be used for removing the dead skin cells to open up the clogged pores.[46]
+Microdermabrasion peel could be used to remove the dead skin cells to open up the clogged pores.

 Unplugging skin pores and stopping them from getting plugged with oil